 HAROLD WILLIAM BROWN, Research Associate in Pharmacology.
-ANN MINOT, Research Associate in Pharmacology.

-JESSIE T. CUTLER, Research Assistant in Pharmacology.
+JESSE T. CUTLER, Research Assistant in Pharmacology.

 BENJAMIN HOWARD ROBBINS, Research Assistant in Pharmacology.

 CHARLOTTE B. WARD, Research Assistant in Pharmacology.

 21. Pharmacology.
 The course in Pharmacology consists of a series of lectures in which the pharmacological action of the different drugs is taken up, and where possible, demonstrated by experiments.
 Laboratory exercises are given in which the student has an opportunity to become familiar with pharmacological technic and to see for himself the action of the more important substances.
 Besides this teaching of pure Pharmacology, an attempt is made to group the known pharmacologically active substances according to their pharmacological, therapeutic, and toxicological action, and to illustrate by hypothetical cases, clinical conditions in which these drugs are used, and the method of prescribing them.